ASKurz/recoding-Hayes-2018/Chapter_02.md

     ## is a crude measure of effective sample size, and Rhat is the potential
     ## scale reduction factor on split chains (at convergence, Rhat = 1).

+Note how two of our columns changed to 'l-80% CI' and 'u-80% CI'.

 You can specify custom percentile levels with `posterior_summary()`:

 ``` r